 Brian Katz – Treasurer

 James R. Howe

 Message from the President & CEO

 Our new facility is one example that demonstrates our commitment to both our employees and our clients.
 By doubling our square footage, we’ve been able to expand our production capacity, giving us the ability to accept new contracts and consequently hire more people who are blind or visually impaired.
 Quality is key for Bestwork.
-In January 2017, we passed an extensive full system audit of ISO 9001:2015.
-ISO certification is critical to our strategy to acquire and maintain new business partners.
+We have been an ISO certified organization since 2010.
+This certification is critical to our strategy to acquire and maintain new business partners.

 Belinda S. Moore